chrisl8/Witchazzan/README.md

 ## License

+All contents of this repository are MIT licensed.

+You are free to copy it and use it in any way you like.

-Please see the LICENSE.md file in the same folder as this file.
+Please see the LICENSE file in the same folder as this file.

 ## Attribution